open-mmlab/mmdeploy/docs/en/01-how-to-build/Jetson_docker.md

 ## TroubleShooting
 If you using the jetpack5, it has some question need to solve.
 1. OpenCV problem
-  if you find import cv2 wrong, cant find the libpng15.so
+  if you find import cv2 wrong, can't find the libpng15.so
 ```shell
   ln -s /usr/local/lib/python3.x/dist-packages/opencv-python.libs/* /usr/lib
 ```